Cylop/ImmuView/Readme.md

 console.log(counter.state.count); // Outputs: 0
 ```

-In the example above, the Counter class encapsulates the ImmuState logic, allowing internal mutations via methods like increment and reset, while ensuring that external direct mutations throw errors.
+In the example above, the Counter class encapsulates the ImmuView logic, allowing internal mutations via methods like increment and reset, while ensuring that external direct mutations throw errors.

 ---